TheMetalHead/moOde-Radio-Station-Recorder/README.md

 'Additional Parameter' options:

 -D %d
-# Name files with date and time (per exec)
-# If -D is used, the options -s and -P will be ignored.
+Name files with date and time (per exec).
+If -D is used, the options -s and -P will be ignored.

     %S        Stream
     %A        Artist